capitalch/trace/tracking.md

 b) Some work in App.tsx
 c) In all Typography comment out disableTypography

+3. On 17-10-2021 2nd attempt to migrate to v5 in folder trace-client-v5: failed
+	a) Everything worked fine in those screens where x-grid-prof is not there
+	b) In components where x-grid-prof is existing, the css does not work correctly, Colors changes and spacing issues occured
+	c) even upgraded @mui/x-data-grid-pro@next whcich installed version '5.0.0-beta.4', this also not worked

 # Pending

 # Working on
-1. Purchase horizontal alignment
+1. Retain values of purchases and sales when screen expanded.
+At present a refresh of data is done and original inserted values are lost
+1.1 Bank recon rework
-1.1 Purchase write label Purchase and purchase return at top 1.2 All transactions, default is reverse, so let the checkbox be checked 1.5 All dialog boxes to originate from same place.
-At present there are many 1.6 Provide debounce in search event of all XX-grid
+1.2 All transactions, default is reverse, so let the checkbox be checked 1.5 All dialog boxes to originate from same place.
+At present there are many 1.6 Provide debounce in search event of all XX-grid 1.7
+1.8 Convert sales and purchases to div and remove table, to make them more responsive

-2.
+2. Thorough checkup required
-3.
-4. All reports to use X-Grid
-7. Sales purchase to retain values
-8. Purchase sale clickaway
+3. Purchase sale clickaway
-9. Provide a way to come out of app in mobile.
+4. Provide a way to come out of app in mobile.
 Presently there is no way
-10. Branch master, finYear master rework

 ## Bug fixing
-0.1 Server side sometimes if wrong value of data specially null when null not allowed, the program breaks without gracefully reporting error
 1. serial number error in purchases
 2. GSTIN starting with 19 check for CGST, SGST.
 In sales and purchases, Violation of rule should be allowed due to SEZ
-3. All dialog boxes title is very big font
+3. Sales / Sale return GST rate change does not calculate well
 6. In purchase entries, sl no columns un necessary commas are appearing.
 Sometimes sl no tag showing blank

-8. In Inventory--> Brands--> edit: when you close the dialog it blows up

-10. In Purchase cascading menu, if it is ledger account such as goods creditor, service creditor then OK, otherwise if group / leaf then error
-11. Sales / Sale return GST rate change does not calculate well
-12. Sales return select bill does not work well
+7. Sales return select bill does not work well

-15. Product new entry hangs when 1st product is entered, when there is no leaf category

 ## Reorganize
-	1. Organize code for using shared components all over
-	2. Remove Figures from BS and PL which have zero closing balance
-	5. Provide ProfGrid all over wherein other grids are being used
-	6. Rework on Sales, Purchases... etc.

 ## Functionality
 	1. Auto subledger create bill
 	3. Rework on bank recon with ProfGrid
-	3.5
 	4. Footer Trace version copyright
 	5. Sales bill to PDF and email / print
 	6. Permissions in the server is made None.
 So everything is enabled.
 Need to fix permission.
 The getJson_userDetails: permission is commented since it give multiple rows as subquery, Need to fix.
 System is at present having all controls enabled